 2017 being the introductory year of MIPS, there is still some confusion regarding the incentive distribution under this program which is termed as the "Positive Payment Adjustment".
 It is unlike bonus in Meaningful Use program which could be earned if certain boxes were checked, and required criteria satisfied.
 MIPS is a comparative and competitive program in which Composite Performance Score (MIPS Score) would be the primary determinant of payment adjustments.
-The calculation of the payment adjustment in MIPS is not straightforward because:
+The calculation of the payment adjustment under MIPS is not straightforward because:

 - It’s a composite, weighted score across four performance categories.
 Commonly referred to as MIPS score, the Composite Performance Score (CPS) is a weighted sum of points in the four performance categories (Quality, ACI, IA, and Cost) which ranges from 0-100.

-- Payment Adjustment is not a set amount, and is determined by the score.
+- Payment adjustment is not a set amount, and is determined by the score.
 It is a percentage of a provider’s Medicare Part-B billings.
 So the reward and penalty will not be identical for everyone.
 Higher scores will earn a higher bonus (positive adjustment) percentage.

 - It’s comparative.
 Earning a particular score doesn’t guarantee you certain bonus.
 It would be a fair distribution of the available monies among everyone who lands up in that score segment.

 - The thresholds will move every year.
 2017 performance year has low thresholds and category score requirements only because it is the transition year.
 Requirements will get tougher and thresholds might be higher.
-Also, the maximum reward and penalty percentages will both increase for the next few years.
+Also, the maximum reward and penalty percentages will both increase in the coming years.

 With that in mind, let’s take a look at the positive and negative payment adjustments for Payment Year 2019 based on the scores in Performance Year 2017.